FAQGURU/FAQGURU/topics/en/azure.md

 * https://www.quora.com/What-are-the-common-questions-asked-in-Microsoft-Azure-interview

 [[↑] Back to top](#Azure)
 ### Is it possible to create a Virtual Machine using Azure Resource Manager in a Virtual Network that was created using classic deployment?
-(Expert)

 This is not supported.
 You cannot use Azure Resource Manager to deploy a virtual machine into a virtual network that was created using classic deployment.